 Choosing an RSPB approved Bird Friendly Hedge allows you to plant a variety of species in a small space, which means you can accommodate a range of different wildlife even if the size of your garden is limited.
 Our Bird Friendly Hedging offers flowers that provide nectar and pollen for bees; foliage that feeds moth caterpillars and other insects (which birds then feed on); dense, thorny branches where birds such as thrushes can nest and an abundance of berries and seeds that are eaten by various bird species.
 By creating this huge biodiversity, you will be rewarded with the opportunity to watch all the different creatures enjoying your hedge and you can be happy knowing that you are doing what you can to help the conservation of local wildlife.

-Planting a hedgerow tree is another great way to increase the structural diversity of your garden, so here's an easy-to-follow guide to grow a specimen into a tree -
+Planting a hedgerow tree is another great way to increase the structural diversity of your garden, so here's an easy-to-follow guide to growing a specimen into a tree -

 1. Firstly, make sure you plant your specimen at least 10m away from your house (and your neighbours).